raizar24/Auto-Save-n-Load/README.md

 #### 2. Download the Application
 - Go to the [latest release](https://github.com/raizar24/Auto-Save-n-Load/releases).
-- Download the zip file or executable.
+- Download the zip file.

 #### 3. Install the Application
 - Extract the files from the zip.